tc39/notes/meetings/2020-06/june-1.md

 SFC: No one on the queue - if there are no comments by end of presentation, we can record a tc39 consensus on those PRs

-LBR: A note about the new Editorship.
+LEO: A note about the new Editorship.
 Thank you for this work.
 SFC hugely facilitated that work.
 Very thankful and will help Richard Gibson.
 Thanks to everyone in ECMA402!

 AKI: Clapping!